christianrudder/dotfiles/README.md

 dotfiles
 ===

-I STOLE THIS FROM ADAM SPOONER
+I STOLE THIS FROM ADAM SPOONER!!!!

 To install: